 Letters of Intent

-Beginning August 1, 2020, applicants for Spring and Fall Grants are required to submit a letter of intent.
+Beginning August 1, 2020, applicants for Summer and Winter Grants are required to submit a letter of intent.

-Letters of intent begin the application process on March 1 or September 1 (extended to September 15 for 2020 applications) and are required before approval to advance to full application stage (April 15 or October 15).
+Letters of intent begin the application process on May15 or November 15 and are required before approval to advance to full application stage (July 15 or January 15).
 Letters will be used to assess eligibility and enable Virginia Humanities staff to provide more timely advice to prospective applicants.

 Letters should be no more than one page and must be submitted online (see instructions in the online application).
 They should briefly describe the project; its relationship to the mission of the applicant organization; and why (from the applicant’s perspective) it merits grant support from Virginia Humanities.
 The letter should also include a tentative project timeline.